In this article, we share the tips from the English Team that will help you ace your HSC Trial exams!

 Handwriting your notes will help you develop the hand muscles and endurance you need for a two-hour exam where you need to produce three lengthy pieces of work.
 Hand-written notes are like cross-fit for your hands.

 • Handwritten notes give you the opportunity to be creative.
-For example, the studywithadeline Instagram account has some great examples of beautiful and effective study notes.

 Don’t forget, detailed and accessible notes are essential for effective study.
 It is very important to invest the time in them if you want to ace your English Trials.

 In drama, you have dress rehearsals before a performance.
 In sport, you’ll often finish training by having a mock match or race.

 “Doing a dry-run or rehearsal of something is an excellent way to develop your skills and confidence.”